The Uses Of Borax In Rock Tumbling

 Lots of People Use Borax

 Lots of people use borax in rock tumbling and say that it helps them produce better results.
 We are serious about producing nice tumbled stones, so, when we hear about a product or a method from many different sources, we usually check it out.
 We have multiple tumblers running here most of the time, so trying something a little different is easy.

 We experimented with borax for many of the purposes that other people report.
 We found it to be effective in some of those purposes, but we have not been motivated to use it in our own tumbling.

 We summarize the results of our experiments below for anyone who is interested.
 We don't claim to have done "scientific testing".
-We simply experimented with borax in ways that others advocate, and we decided to use other materials.
+We simply experimented with borax in ways that others advocate, and we decided to stick with our favorite materials.

 Grating Ivory Soap right out of the wrapper does not work very well.
 So, we unwrap a bunch of bars of Ivory Soap, place them in a cardboard box, fold over the flaps, place the box on a shelf, and forget about it.
 It grates wonderfully after drying for a few months.

 Borax for Burnishing

 We often burnish tumbling stones in soapy water after the polishing step because it can improve their luster.
 See our burnishing article for more information.

 We experimented using borax instead of Ivory Soap and found it to be effective.
 We tested various amounts of borax and settled on 1/2 tablespoon of borax per pound of rocks plus media in rotary, and 1/4 tablespoon of borax per pound of rocks plus media in vibratory.

 We were satisfied with the results and thought borax was effective.
 However, we prefer burnishing with grated Ivory bar soap because, in our experience, it produces equal or better results.